Getting Lost in Genoa, Italy

 On my quest, I ended up in Via Garibaldi... also known as a time capsule.
 Curious about the 1500's?
 Just take a stroll along this historical mecca and you'll feel as though you're in that era.
 The details and structural architecture of the buildings are simply magnificent (some of the palazzi are part of UNESCO).
 After walking aimlessly, I found Piazza de Ferrari, Genoa’s main plaza, which leads to Via XX September, the main street of Genoa.
 Here you will find many shops and cafes for a relaxing experience.
 I found myself ordering peach gelato (only for the purpose of cooling off) from a local Gelateria.
 With every bite of decadence, the heat mattered less and less and as I sadly finished my treat, I wound up in front of Europe's biggest aquarium.

-Alas, the sun rose and it was time to head out to France.
+Alas, the sun rose and it was time to head out to another country.
 Genoa is a very charming city.
 I was absolutely enamored by the narrow alleys where even locals get lost (my friends got lost trying to meet me in front of my building).
 The food was fantastic; not surprising since it is Italian.
-I loved how lively the city was at very late hours; a clear contrast to Miami where everything closes at 10pm except for clubs and bars.
+I loved how lively the city was at very late hours; a clear contrast to Miami where everything closes at 10 pm except for clubs and bars.
 I finally understood what my Italian friends in the States meant when discussing cultural differences.